ckbox-io/migration-tool/README.md

 ## Checking the configuration

 Prior to initiating the migration process, it is advisable to verify the configuration by running the migrator in dry run mode.
+This command will verify connections and scan the source storage to see if it has access to resources.

 ```
 npm start -- --dry-run